Skip to content

 Conditionals

-Polars supports if-like conditions in expression with the when, then, otherwise syntax.
+Polars supports if-else like conditions in expressions with the when, then, otherwise syntax.
 The predicate is placed in the when clause and when this evaluates to true the then expression is applied otherwise the otherwise expression is applied (row-wise).

 when